Dalat City - Flowers, Food and Crazy Mazes

 A series of heart shaped arches covered in purple flowers lead down a path in the Da Lat Flower Park.

-Entrance to the Flower Park costs 100,000 VND per person (£3.08 or $3.93).
-Once we paid and inside we wandered about the manicured gardens and water features.
+Entrance to the Flower Park costs 100,000 VND per person.
+Once we had paid, we wandered about the manicured gardens and water features.
 On the hill to the right of the entrance is the Japanese friendship garden, with tori gate framed views over the park as a whole.
 Despite some strange design decisions (why did they need to include Snow White and the Seven Dwarfs?) the park was very pretty and there were plenty of blooming flowers.
 On the left hand of the park (if you are walking in from the entrance), was a large field full of tall bright orange flowers.
 There were small pathways so you could wander right in and get lost amongst the flowers and bees, it was a great spot for photos!

 Jellie pose for a selife in the middle of a sea of golden orange flowers at the Da Lat Flower Garden